Already have an appointment?

 - Please respect the assigned drop-off times as we do a very high volume of animals and have the times set up to keep everything running as efficiently as possible.

-- Please withhold food and water from your pet after midnight the day before surgery.
+- Please withhold food and water from your pet after 9 PM the day before surgery.

 - Pets must be kept indoors or confined the night before surgery to ensure a larger amount of food is not consumed.